 “Pope Francis also adds that the opportunity for conversion, redemption, and rehabilitation exists even for one who has committed a heinous crime.
 Opting for incarceration instead of capital punishment also makes a statement for the sacredness of human life, even of a person who has committed a serious crime.”

-Deshotel’s statement comes on the heels of on Pope Francis’s change to the Catechism of the Catholic Church regarding capital punishment.
+Deshotel’s statement comes on the heels of Pope Francis’s change to the Catechism of the Catholic Church regarding capital punishment.